mikesmallhelp/wacat/README.md

 wacat (walking cat) application for example:

 - goes to your web application root url
-- visits every link in your application
+- visits every link in your application in random order
 - adds random inputs to form inputs
-- selects values from dropdown menus
-- selects values from checkboxes
+- selects random values from dropdown menus, checkboxes etc.
-- clicks on every button
+- clicks on every button in random order

 Additionally, wacat

 - detects HTTP errors (for example HTTP 500 errors) between browser and server
+- detects errors in the browser console log
 - detects error strings from the web pages
   - you give the error strings in a parameter file
+- supports random form text inputs configuration by a user
 - can read form inputs from external files (for example from resources like https://github.com/0xspade/Combined-Wordlists?tab=readme-ov-file)
 - can test only links, this could for example be used in the smoke testing of your application
 - supports some authentication scenarios
   - you give authentication configuration in a JSON file
+- supports configuring pages, which are not visited
 - supports a headless mode
-- supports a page download wait time and a whole test timeout value
+- supports configuring a page download wait time and a whole test timeout value
 - supports running in the CI pipeline

 wacat uses the [Playwright](https://playwright.dev/) tool internally. wacat is tested to work with Windows, Linux and Mac.

-Please note wacat is still under construction.
 Please create a new issue, if you find a bug or some particular feature is needed.

 ## Warnings